fanoframework/fanoframework.github.io/error-handler/index.md

 - `THtmlAjaxErrorHandler`, composite error handler that output basic HTML error or JSON based on whether request is AJAX or not.
 - `TLogErrorHandler`, error handler that log error information instead of output it to client.
 - `TTemplateErrorHandler`, error handler that output error using HTML template.
 This class is provided to enable developer to display nicely formatted error page.
 For production setup, this is mostly what you use.
 - `TCompositeErrorHandler` error handler that is composed from two other error handler.
 This is provided so we combine, for example, log error to file and also displaying nicely formatted output to client.
+To combine three or more error handlers, you need to daisy-chain them.
+- `TGroupErrorHandler` error handler that is composed from one or more error handlers.
+This is similar to composite error handler above except it is more flexible as you can composite arbitrary number of error handlers.
 - `TDecoratorErrorHandler` abstract error handler that is decorate other error handler.
 - `TConditionalErrorHandler` abstract error handler that is select one from two error handlers based on a condition.
 Descendant must implement its `condition()` abstract method.
 - `TBoolErrorHandler` error handler that is select one from two error handlers based on a condition specified in constructor parameter.